 Oil titan John D. Rockefeller Sr. once said that seeing his dividends come in were the only thing that gave him pleasure.
 Want to find out for yourself what Rockefeller was referring to?
 You’ll need to buy shares in companies, mutual funds or ETFs that pay dividends.

 A company’s dividend yield can be calculated by taking the annual per-share dividend and dividing it by the price of the stock.
-This percentage, or yield, can be used to compare across different companies, mutual funds or ETFs and help you determine where to get the most for your money.
+This percentage, or yield, can be used to compare opportunities across different companies, mutual funds or ETFs and help you determine where to get the most for your money.

 This approach will typically include companies that have a history of increasing dividend payments over time.
 While the yield will likely be lower than funds that focus solely on high payouts, the dividend growers may see more stock price appreciation over the long term based on higher earnings growth rates.
 Funds focused on dividend growth will often hold companies such as Microsoft, Walmart, Visa or even Apple.

 Things to watch out for

 Taxes: It’s important to remember that dividend income is taxed if the shares are held in taxable brokerage accounts.
 To avoid this, you might consider owning the shares through a tax-advantaged account like a traditional or Roth IRA.